 A well-developed evergreen hardwood and/or palm forest can occur, with variation, through much of peninsular Florida.
 The typically dense canopy will typically be dominated by live oak (Quercus virginiana) with cabbage palm (Sabal palmetto) mixed into the understory.
 Southern magnolia (Magnolia grandiflora) and pignut hickory (Carya glabra) can be common components in the subcanopy as well.
-The shrubby understory may be dense or open, tall or short, and will typically be composed of saw palmetto, beautyberry (Callicarpa americana), American holly (Ilex opaca), gallberry and sparkleberry.
+The shrubby understory may be dense or open, tall or short, and will typically be composed of saw palmetto, beautyberry (Callicarpa americana), American holly (llex opaca), gallberry and sparkleberry.

 The groundcover may be sparse and patchy but will generally contain panic and switchgrasses (Panicum sp.) and sedges (Carex sp.), as well as various ferns and forbs.
 Abundant vines and epiphytes occur on live oaks, cabbage palms and other subcanopy trees.
 Mesic hammocks will generally contain sandy soils with organic materials and may have a thick layer of leaf litter at the surface.
-Mesic hammocks are not considered to be fire-adapted communities and are typically shielded from fire.
+Mesic hammocks are rarely inundated, are not considered to be fire-adapted communities and are typically shielded from fire.

 A thin fringe of mesic hammock lies along the slopes and floor of the Ichetucknee Trace where it passes through the Saylor Sink parcel.
-Characterized by an open understory with a canopy of live
+Characterized by an open understory with a canopy of live oaks, this community forms the ecotone between the open sandhills and the linear karst depression that forms the Ichetucknee Trace.